FAQ: Interns and Preceptors

 6. How do I find a preceptor to supervise my internship?

-Preceptors are licensed pharmacists who have been practicing in Manitoba for two years or more, are compliant with all aspects of The Pharmaceutical Act, and have been approved by the College to act as preceptors.
+Preceptors are licensed pharmacists who have been practicing in Manitoba for one year or more, are compliant with all aspects of The Pharmaceutical Act, and have been approved by the College to act as preceptors.

 Interns are responsible to find their own preceptors.
 The College website provides a searchable listing of licensed pharmacists in the province of Manitoba.
 Interns can use this list to contact pharmacies to ask if there is a pharmacist on staff who is willing to act as their preceptor.